ggfauvel/CMA-unfold/README.md

 <img src="images/spectrum.png" alt="Calibrated Spectrum" width="500"/>

 These images provide a clear view of the spectrometer's calibration, demonstrating its capability to accurately detect and resolve gamma-ray peaks from radioactive sources like Co-60.

+### Tips to make the dream work
+1. The more detectors you have, the more precise you need to be with your .inp input as a small deviation from reality accumulates quickly.
+EVERY element close to the detector must be included.
+2. When using the algorithm for peaks solution, you can use a smoothing factor close to zero it finds peaks very accurately but then struggles for continuous distributions.
+3. The experimental setup must be included inside the FLUKA simulation if no/low shielding used or a long detector is used without pinhole.

 ## How to Cite